anoobbacker/brilliant-pala/screening-mock/biology/007-scientific-name-man.md

 3. Adam domesticus
 4. Homosapiens

-## Final Answer
-- Correct option: 4
-- Proper scientific name: Homo sapiens
-  - Note: It is two words, with the genus capitalized and the species in lowercase, both italicized in print: Homo sapiens.

----

 ## Building the answer from first principles

 ### 1) Why do scientists use special names?